701research/701Lab/README.md

 # 701Lab

-701Lab is an open technical foundation for motorcycle ride sensing, data logging, analysis, and visualization.
+701Lab is an open technical foundation for motorcycle ride sensing, multi-sensor data logging, analysis, and visualization.

 This repository organizes the hardware configuration, setup procedures, acquisition programs, analysis tools, and visualization pipeline developed in the 701Lab project into a form that can be understood, reused, and extended by others.